ivan-sincek/file-scraper/README.md

 Scrape files for sensitive information, and generate an interactive HTML report.
 Based on Rabin2.

-This tool is only as good as your RegEx skills.
+This tool is only as good as your [RegEx](https://github.com/ivan-sincek/file-scraper?tab=readme-ov-file#build-the-template--run) skills.

+You can also style your own [report](https://github.com/ivan-sincek/file-scraper/blob/main/src/file_scraper/reports/default.html).

 Tested on Kali Linux v2024.2 (64-bit).